Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 0x8506cc53f9b7dD152C9BB5386d50C360ff85EFD043049aea55B44362D92C0E1C
 ```

 Technically, the Account Key of a User Account is an `Ed25519` Public Key.
 You must be in possession of the corresponding private key in order to digitally sign transactions for that Account.
-Actor Accounts have Addresses that are generated via SHA3-256 hash functions (and therefore do not have a corresponding private key, and no transactions can be submitted for them).
+Actor Accounts have Addresses that are generated via SHA3-256 hash functions and therefore do not have a corresponding private key, and no transactions can be submitted for them.

 ## Actor